cylentro/LaunchBox/frontend/docs/courses/vibe-coding-building-apps-with-ai-conversation/code-5-cornerstone-projects-build-your-portfolio.md

 ---
 layout: doc

-title: "Code 4 - Cornerstone Projects - Build Your Portfolio"
+title: "Code 5 - Cornerstone Projects - Build Your Portfolio"
 description: "Solidify your Vibe Coding skills with three cornerstone projects: an advanced to-do list, a simple budget tracker, and a recipe search app.
 Build your portfolio and master CRUD operations, state management, and data structuring with AI."

-ogTitle: "Code 4 - Cornerstone Projects - Build Your Portfolio"
+ogTitle: "Code 5 - Cornerstone Projects - Build Your Portfolio"
 ogDescription: "Solidify your Vibe Coding skills with three cornerstone projects: an advanced to-do list, a simple budget tracker, and a recipe search app.
 Build your portfolio and master CRUD operations, state management, and data structuring with AI."

 keywords: Vibe Coding projects, developer portfolio, to-do list app, budget tracker app, recipe app, CRUD, state management, local storage, JavaScript projects, AI coding projects
 ---

-# Module 4: Cornerstone Projects - Build Your Portfolio
+# Code 4: Cornerstone Projects - Build Your Portfolio

 You've learned the workflow and built a complete application alongside your AI partner.
 Now it's time to solidify your skills and build your own portfolio.
 These cornerstone projects are designed to reinforce the core concepts you've learned—DOM manipulation, event handling, and data persistence with local storage.